Skip to main content

 • Coordination with Indian Patent Office / WIPO / destination IP office filing requirements

-• Translation alongside authentication chain where required
+• Translation alongside authentication steps where required

 Need a written quote for a translation project?